Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 Water is a brilliant source for all things in life.
 We wash the pots, we wash our cars and we wash ourselves.
 So surely, we can wash through our thoughts too.

-There’s something about stepping into the shower or settling into a bath that can help you reconnect with your mind.
-Allowing things to flow and simply be.
+There’s something about stepping into the shower or settling into a bath that can help you reconnect with your mind, allowing things to flow and simply be.

-And if you notice thoughts arising, you might let them drift without judgement, using the water as a quiet companion as you reflect.
+And if you notice thoughts arising, you might let them drift without judgement, using the water as a companion as you reflect.

 You could even swim it out at your local pool, or if you’re feeling extra adventurous, in an open water lake.